-There are an estimated 315 videoconferencing software suppliers in the United States in 2018.
-The top four vendors, Cisco, Citrix, Microsoft and IBM, account for less than 30.0% of total market revenue.
-As a result, market share concentration is low, indicating a fragmented market.
+There are an estimated 150 videoconferencing software suppliers in the United States in 2020.
+The top four vendors, Microsoft, Cisco, Zoom and LogMeIn through its subsidiary GoToMeeting, account for more than 50.0% of total market revenue.
+As a result, market share concentration is high.
 The market is made up of...
 Subscribe to learn more.

 Questions to ask potential suppliers

 How can I gain leverage during negotiations?

 On which devices can I access your videoconferencing software?

 On which operating systems can I access your videoconferencing software?

 Is your videoconferencing software integrated with other work management or communication programs?

 What types of complaints, if any, have buyers had regarding reliability?

 Do you have backup servers in case data is lost?